Team-Failure/TF-OS/README.md

 Our CFW (Pack) is verry complete with some of homebrews.

+➡ In no event shall we be held responsible for any issues or bricking occurring with your console.
+We strongly recommend following the provided instructions.

 # Homebrews
 This is the list of homebrews on our cfw: